Antropocenas: žmonijos poveikis Žemei

 2.1 Early agriculture and land use

-2.2 Industrial Revolution: Exponential Growth
+2.2 Industrial Revolution: exponential growth

 2.3 The Great Acceleration (mid-20th century)

-After World War II, it was called "The Great Acceleration" in socio-economic indicators (population, GDP, resource consumption, chemical production, etc.) and Earth system indicators (CO2 concentration in the atmosphere, loss of biodiversity, etc.) has increased dramatically.
-The human footprint in terms of infrastructure, technology and waste has expanded, and phenomena such as nuclear fallout (seen as a global geological marker), the sharp increase in the use of synthetic chemicals, and increased greenhouse gas concentrations.
+After World War II, the so-called "Great Acceleration" in social and economic indicators (population, GDP, resource consumption, chemical production, etc.) and Earth system indicators (atmospheric CO2 concentration, biodiversity loss, etc.) increased sharply.
+Humanity's footprint expanded in terms of infrastructure, technology, and waste volume, giving rise to phenomena such as nuclear fallout (visible as a global geological marker), a rapid increase in synthetic chemical use, and elevated greenhouse gas concentrations.

 3. Climate change: a key feature of the Anthropocene